JimLynchCodes/Node-GraphQL-Mongo-CRUDS-42/README.md

-# Node GraphQL Mongo QMS 42
+# Node GraphQL Mongo CRUDS 42

 CRUDS is an acronym that stands for "create, read, upadate, delete, subscribe".
 This is an example of a contrived, especially simple data to keep things simple.